-Day 6: Hoi An - Hue
+Day 10: Hoi An - Hue

-This morning drive approximately 4 hours to Hue; this journey will take you over the scenic Hai Van Pass.
-Hue is the epitome of Vietnam's dynamic past and considered a scholarly city.
-Upon arrival, explore the Royal Tomb of Minh Mang; the complex comprises of almost 40 monuments and is surrounded by gardens and pools, making it one of the more beautiful tombs.
-Then visit the Imperial Citadel and the Forbidden Purple City which is still being restored many years after the destruction caused by street fighting and bombing during the American War in Vietnam.
-Continue by road to Thien Mu Pagoda and take a cruise on the Perfume River.
+Today, drive approximately 4 hours to Hue, this journey will take you over the scenic Hai Van Pass.
+Hue is the epitome of Vietnam's dynamic past, and considered a scholarly city.
+Upon arrival, visit the Thien Mu Pagoda and take a cruise on the Perfume River.